Are you curious about driving in Alaska in fall or winter? Read why snow isn’t your “enemy.”

-“Then it will be slippy” my mother said in 2001 – the year we immigrated to Alaska – when I told her that we finally got snow.
+“Then it will be slippy” my mother said in 2001 – the year we moved to Alaska – when I told her that we finally got snow.

 Interior Alaska’s roads are icy and/or snow covered for about 7 to 8 months depending on altitude and position to sun exposure.
 Thus, drivers learn how to correct when the back of their car goes to the side whenever they drive around a curve.
 You know how to start driving even when you parked you car uphill.
 You have a box of sand, a shovel, a tow and blankets in your car in winter in case you go into a ditch or to support someone getting out of a ditch.
 You never start driving just because the traffic light is green.
 You first check that nobody is slipping into the intersection.
 Driveways are considered dangerous as well.

+How does a scenic winter ride in Alaska look like?
 What difference does the snow make?
 Sure, snow increases the length of your breaking distance.
 However, snow is white.
 It reflects the beams of your headlights.
 Thus, it is less dark.
 You can see farther than without snow.
+As you can see in the first photo of this post, the snow reflects the light and “lightens up” the darkness.
 Furthermore, you have a chance to see the moose against the white when the moose move.
 You at least have a chance to avoid killing them!

 In 2003, I drove from Goldstream to Fairbanks International Airport to pick up my husband.
-Driving around a curve from a forested area into an area with snow-covered permafrost I saw motion and immediately hit the brakes and tried to keep the car straight on the icy road that had lower ground to its left and right.
-Upon standing a moose cow and her calf jumped out of the ditch and crossed the road about 10 yards (9.14 m) in front of me to vanish in the dish on the other side of the road.
+Driving around a curve from a forested area into an area with snow-covered permafrost I saw motion.
+I immediately hit the brakes and tried to keep the car straight on the icy road that had lower ground to its left and right.
+Upon standing of the car a moose cow and her calf jumped out of the ditch and crossed the road about 10 yards (9.14 m) in front of me to vanish in the dish on the other side of the road.

 Why are drivers afraid of driveways?
 Later in winter, when the snow cover is about one to 1.5 feet (30-45 cm), walking in the snow costs more energy than walking on trails.
 Thus, moose use trails, driveways and even the roads to walk on.
 It is like the caribous using the haulway instead of migrating on the tundra.

-Focus Alaska is a weekly series on lifestyle and fashion in Alaska.
+Focus Alaska is a series on lifestyle in Alaska.
 Get a subscription to High Latitude Style.